 - “Include albums which you have already fixed” include any templates which you have already updated, and a subsequent Approve action has confirmed that the issue is now successfully resolved

 By default, only the first item is checked, meaning that your action list will initially contain only items requiring your attention.

-13. Getting more fresh scrobbles
+16. Getting more fresh scrobbles with the Get action

 You can run multiple Get actions to extend the quantity of fresh scrobbles that you are working with.
 Additional Get actions extend the batch of fresh scrobbles, ie. they do not overwrite those that you have already downloaded.